lsd-so/Shopify-GraphQL-Spec/README.md

    1. Make sure you are using the `models.py` file in `api/`!
 3. Go to Cursor, click "New chat", click "Add context", click "Files & folders", and add both files to your context
 4. Vibe code with Cursor now understanding how to use the Shopify GraphQL API
+   1. If something doesn't work, try checking the option for longer context

 ## Mining Shopify GraphQL yourself